November 2009 San Francisco general election

 The November 2009 San Francisco general elections were held on November 3, 2009, in San Francisco, California.
 The elections included those for San Francisco city attorney and treasurer, and five ballot measures.

+The most contentious ballot measure, Proposition D, was a proposal to allow billboard advertisements on part of Market Street.
+San Francisco voters rejected the measure.

 City attorney

 Two-term incumbent Dennis Herrera won reelection unopposed.

 Treasurer

 One-term incumbent José Cisneros, who was initially appointed by Mayor Gavin Newsom in September 2004, won reelection unopposed.